Evan Dando

-Evan Griffith Dando (born March 4, 1967) is an American musician and frontman of the Lemonheads.
+Evan Griffith Dando (born March 4, 1967) is an American musician and the frontman of the rock band the Lemonheads.
 He has also embarked on a solo career and collaborated on songs with various artists.
-In December 2015 Dando was inducted into the Boston Music Awards Hall of Fame.
+In December 2015, Dando was inducted into the Boston Music Awards Hall of Fame.

-Biography

 Early life and education

 Dando was born in Essex, Massachusetts, on Boston's North Shore, to Susan, a former fashion model, and Jeffrey, who worked as a real estate attorney.
 At the age of nine, his family moved from Essex to Boston; his parents divorced two years later.
 In his teens Dando attended Commonwealth School in Boston.
 In the fall of 1986 he enrolled at Skidmore College but dropped out after getting "four Fs and a D."